 Daxma – Unmarked Boxes (2021)

-Inspired by the poetry of Rumi, Unmarked Boxes moves with a patient, meditative intensity.
-Long, droning passages swell into moments of crushing beauty, blurring the line between post-metal, doom, and shoegaze.
-It’s expansive but never aimless — a slow-burning reflection on grief, transformation, and letting go.
+Inspired by the poetry of Rumi, Unmarked Boxes unfolds with a patient, meditative intensity.
+Long droning passages gradually open into moments of crushing beauty, blurring the line between post-metal, doom, and shoegaze.
+It feels expansive without ever losing focus, like a slow reflection on grief, transformation, and letting go.

 Sugar Horse – The Live Long After (2021)